cirdua/jx-docs/content/en/community/code/_index.md

 If the tests pass you need to get a `/lgtm` from one of the reviewers (listed in the `OWNERS` file in the repository).
 You need a new LGTM every time you push changes.
 Once the tests pass and you have a LGTM for the latest changeset, your PR will be automatically merged.

-Jenkins X (well, Tide, a component of Jenkins X) won't merge your changes until it has the tests passing against the *current* `HEAD` of `master` - but don't worry, whilst the tests *continue* to pass it will automatically merge your changeset into master and rerun the tests.
+Jenkins X (well, Tide, a component of Jenkins X) won't merge your changes until it has the tests passing against the *current* `HEAD` of `main` - but don't worry, whilst the tests *continue* to pass it will automatically merge your changeset into main and rerun the tests.
 As you can imagine, this can take a little while (a few hours) if the merge queue is long.
 Tide will also automatically attempt to batch up passing changes, but if the batch fails, it will resort to merging the changesets one by one.

-If the retest against `HEAD` of `master` fail, then it will notify you on the pull request and you'll need to make some changes (and potentially get a new LGTM).
+If the retest against `HEAD` of `main` fail, then it will notify you on the pull request and you'll need to make some changes (and potentially get a new LGTM).

 ## Testing